YahefuYusufu/fallDashboard/README.md

   - **Location Insights**: Provides geographical data insights using maps and charts.
   - **User Queries**: Allows users to query and filter data based on custom parameters.
   - **Visual Data Representation**: Utilizes charts and graphs for clear and concise data presentation.
-  - **Animated Chart Line: Smooth and engaging animations added to the chart lines for an enhanced visual experience.
+  - **Animated Chart Line**: Smooth and engaging animations added to the chart lines for an enhanced visual experience.
 The dynamic updates make the data analysis more interactive and visually appealing.

 ## Integration with Backend